RyanDBurke/coronavirus-genome-variant/README.md

 * Fast-rank calculations on burrows-wheeler transform

 ##
-Written for my Bioinformatic Algorithms, Databases, and Tools course Shoutout Dr. Rob Patro for the cool project!
+Written for my Bioinformatic Algorithms, Databases, and Tools course<br />
+Shoutout Dr. Rob Patro for the cool project!